 - Dry thyme, sage and celery seed: These herbs work well together to bring delicious, savory flavor.
 You can certainly use fresh thyme if you have some on hand.
 Rosemary also works well in this recipe if you want to add it or replace one of the other spices.

 - Herbamare: This specialty seasoning is a blend of sea salt, dry vegetables and dry herbs.
 I use it in lots of recipes when I want some extra savory, salty flavor.
 It’s like adding the flavors of vegetable broth, but in a dry seasoning.
-If you don’t have this ingredient and don’t want to purchase it, substitute for ½ tsp salt and ½ tsp herb blend of your choice (or ½ tsp of dry rosemary).
+If you don’t have this ingredient and don’t want to purchase it, substitute for ½ teaspoons of salt and ½ teaspoons herb blend of your choice (or dry rosemary).

 - Salt and pepper: To round out the seasonings, add salt and pepper to taste.
 Keep in mind how much salt is in your vegetable broth and that Herbamare is about half salt!